26 commercial vehicle offences in August

-- 56 tickets for driving while using a cellphone
+- 4,012 tickets for speeding/aggressive driving

 Saskatchewan Government Insurance (SGI) is the province's self-sustaining auto insurance fund.
 SGI operates 21 claims centres and five salvage centres across Saskatchewan with a head office in Regina.
 SGI also works with a network of nearly 400 motor licence issuers across the province.
 Customers can now do some transactions online.
 Look for the MySGI link under Online Services on your motor licence issuer's website or SGI's website.